EzioTheDeadPoet/Wabbajack-Scrolls/README.md

 # Wabbajack-Scrolls

-A WIP GUI for the WJ-CLI
+This is a small GUI for users to use some CLI functions of Wabbajack in a more user friendly way.